ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 ### Create a backend security group
-ACLs provide security at the subnet level and Security Groups (SGs) provide security at the server instance level.
-Let's create and configure rules for inbound and outbound traffic to your VSIs.

 By default, a security group is created along with your VPC allowing all SSH (TCP port 22) and Ping (ICMP type 8) traffic to the attached instances.